recogito/recogito-studio/README.md

 These instructions assume that you have an available domain, with access to create new DNS records.

 Recogito Studio requires two domains.
 One for the client and one for the server (although both will be served by the same instance in this example).
+Since we are hosting Recogito Studio from the same instance, these domains should both point at the public IP address of the instance.
 For the purposes of this example we will be using:

 https://server.example.com

 https://client.example.com

 ## Digital Ocean Example